jaywreddy/jaywreddy.github.io/_posts/2016-07-28-complex-notes.md

 ### Def of Fractional Linear Transformation

-A fractional linear transformation (also called Möbius transformations) is a function of the form
+A fractional linear transformation (also called Mobius transformations) is a function of the form

 $$w = f(z) = \frac{az+b}{cz+e}, $$